TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: Ablation Studies

 \section{Ablation Studies}

 We conduct ablation studies to isolate the impact of specific components and hyperparameters within the \textsc{TT-Sparse} framework.
-In Figure \ref{fig:num-bits-ablation}, we analyze the effect of the quantization bit-width for continuous features on both predictive performance and rule complexity.
-We observe a performance plateau beyond 7 bits, indicating that \textsc{TT-Sparse} effectively captures decision boundaries without requiring tighter bins on the continuous feature encoding.
+In Figure \ref{fig:num-bits-ablation}, we analyze the effect of the number of thermometer bits $b$ (i.e., the number of quantile-based thresholds per continuous feature) on both predictive performance and rule complexity.
+We observe a performance plateau beyond 7 bits, indicating that \textsc{TT-Sparse} effectively captures decision boundaries without requiring finer quantization.
 Figures \ref{fig:bits-num-tt-ablation} and \ref{fig:temperature-ablation} examine the model's sensitivity to key structural parameters: the sparsity degree (number of input bits per LTT node), the model capacity (number of LTT nodes), and the temperature $\tau$ of the Soft \textsc{TopK} operator.
 Finally, we validate the necessity of our hybrid design by ablating the global skip connections that link input features directly to the final classifier.
 We observe that removing this skip connection degrades performance.